Dimple-Patel/WebDevelopment-Course-Practice/README.md

 - selecting,manipulating and changing HTML element's style and other attribute using javascript.
 - Bind click event to button using javascript

+#### 4. Javascript-DrumKit
+DrumKit application using HTML,CSS,Javascript.It display image of different drums image and play different sound based on mouse click and keyboard key press.
+- use DOM traversal,Audio class,Binding of button and keyboard event.